chanzuckerberg/meta-kg-api-documentation/persons.md

 ### Filtering person results

 #### Filtering person by exact match

-Filtering persons will Persons can be filtered on a number of fields, both on the person itself and related records.
+The person endpoint can be filtered on a number of fields, both on the person itself and related records.

 Filtering is done by adding a filter parameter to the url, followed by a comma delimited list of filter keys and values, like this: `?filter=field1:value1,field2:value2`

-The fields that a person can be filtered on are:
+Filters include the following:
 * `name`
 * `orcid`
 * `publicationDate`